Ricardo Lamas: Ultimate Fighting Championship

-Lamas faced Darren Elkins on November 17, 2018 at UFC Fight Night 140.
+Lamas faced Darren Elkins on November 17, 2018, at UFC Fight Night 140.
 He won the fight via TKO in the third round.
 Shortly after the fight, Lamas revealed in a social media post that he had been fighting with a blood clot in his left leg and that he got blood thinning medication for the condition.

 Lamas faced Calvin Kattar at UFC 238 on June 8, 2019.
 He lost the fight via knockout in the first round.

-Lamas was scheduled to face Ryan Hall on May 2, 2020 at UFC Fight Night: Hermansson vs. Weidman.
-However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date The bout was rescheduled on August 29, 2020 at UFC Fight Night 175.
+Lamas was scheduled to face Ryan Hall on May 2, 2020, at UFC Fight Night: Hermansson vs. Weidman.
+However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date.
+The bout was rescheduled on August 29, 2020, at UFC Fight Night 175.
 However, Hall pulled out of the bout due to an undisclosed injury.
 Lamas instead faced promotional newcomer Bill Algeo.
 He won the fight via unanimous decision.
 This fight earned him the Fight of the Night award.
 Lamas confirmed his intention to retire from professional competition after the win over Algeo.

+Fighting style

+Lamas nickname, "The Bully", comes from his physical presence and fighting style, where he roughs up his opponents and overpowers them, which comes from his amateur wrestling background, in addition to having strong Brazilian jiu-jitsu skills as well as a good striking game; the nickname was solidified during his fight with Hatsu Hioki.
+Despite being given said nickname, he abstains from trash talking.
+During the course of his MMA career, Lamas was never submitted.

 Personal life

-Lamas and his wife have three children.
+Lamas and his wife Olivia have three children.

+In June 2018, he opened a gym in Naperville, Illinois (part of the Chicago metropolitan area), which became affiliated with the UFC Gym.

+During Lamas' time as an active competitor, he lived and trained in Miami, Florida.
+After retiring from active competition, he returned to Chicago.